amirsohailit/user-service/README.md

 including reactive streams, containerization, event publishing with Kafka, and API documentation with OpenAPI.

 ## Assumptions & Design Decisions
-While my first instinct was to use traditional Spring Boot since I have a lot of experience with it, I decided to go with **Spring WebFlux** to take advantage of its non-blocking and reactive model.
-Furthermore, I chose hexagonal architecture (also known as ports and adapters architecture) to ensure a clean separation between the core domain logic and external concerns such as databases, messaging systems, and web frameworks Other options could have been Quarkus or Micronut, but I chose Spring due to its maturity, and strong ecosystem.
+While my first instinct was to use traditional Spring Boot since I have a lot of experience with it, I decided to go with Spring WebFlux to take advantage of its non-blocking and reactive model.
+Furthermore, I chose hexagonal architecture (also known as ports and adapters architecture) to ensure a clean separation between the core domain logic and external concerns such as databases, messaging systems, and web frameworks.
+Other options could have been Quarkus or Micronaut, but I chose Spring due to its maturity and strong ecosystem.
----

 ##  Features